KamogeloMosia/Doctors-Site/README.md

 This site is configured for deployment on GitHub Pages.
 The base path is set to `/Doctors-Site` in production.

+### Setup for GitHub Pages

+1. Create a new repository named `Doctors-Site` on GitHub
+2. Update the `homepage` and `repository` fields in package.json with your GitHub username
+3. Push your code to the repository

 ### Automatic Deployment

-The site is automatically deployed to GitHub Pages when changes are pushed to the main branch, using GitHub Actions.
+The site is automatically deployed to GitHub Pages when changes are pushed to the main branch, using GitHub Actions:

+1. Go to your repository on GitHub
+2. Navigate to Settings > Pages
+3. Select "GitHub Actions" as the source
+4. The website will be available at: https://yourusername.github.io/Doctors-Site

 ### Manual Deployment